 By the late change also in the college, the former custom of furnishing the table for the President & professors is to be discontinued.
 I am induced by this consideration to renew my request for the Flour mentioned so often to you.
 It will perhaps be the only opportunity I may have of requiting received & singular favours, and, for the reason just assigned will be extremely convenient.
-I wish to know without any loss of time how far this supply may be reckoned. or 600 16, at least I pursuade myself may be spared from your stock without encroaching on your own con-Perhaps Mr. R. Burnley would receive sumption. and store it Capt.
-Wm Anderson I for me. believe also lives at that place and would probably do any favour of that sort.
+I wish to know without any loss of time how far this supply may be reckoned.
+5 or 600^{lb} ., at least I pursuade myself may be spared from your stock without encroaching on your own consumption.
+Perhaps Mr. R. Burnley would receive and store it for me.
+Capt.
+W^m.
+Anderson I believe also lives at that place and would probably do any favour of that sort.
 I am desired by a Gentleman here to procure for him 2 Bear Skins to cover the foot of his Chariot.
 If they can be bought anywhere in your neighborhood I beg you or Ambrose will take the trouble to inquire for them & send them to Capt.
 Anderson at Hanover Town.
 If the flour should come down the same opportunity will serve for them.
+Captain Anderson may be informed that they are for Mr. Norton.
+If they can be got without too much trouble I should be glad of succeeding, as he will rely on my promise to procure them for him.